 #3 most recognizable example of a Phrygian scale: Missy Elliot’s Get Your Freak On

 Ok so I can’t post the video link here because it’s not totally child-friendly, but if you’re like me you can instantly hear this song in your head.
 (And if you’re like me it’ll also be stuck there for the rest of the day.)
-The main riff that plays over and over again throughout the song is in Phryigian!
+The main riff that plays over and over again throughout the song is in Phrygian!
 More points for you, Missy Elliot.

 This brings us back to the most recognizable Music Class song with a Phrygian scale: "Elephant!"

-Try using a piano or keyboard at home (this virtual one works great too) to play only the white keys from E to E. You’ve got yourself a Phryigian scale!
+Try using a piano or keyboard at home (this virtual one works great too) to play only the white keys from E to E. You’ve got yourself a Phrygian scale!
 Way to go!
 You’re teaching your kids something complex and unusual now so that it won’t be difficult for them to understand and recognize later!
-And when they’re old enough to watch Jaws (or listen to Missy Elliot) you can harken back to The Music Class days and the beginning of their Phryigian education with "Elephant." :)
+And when they’re old enough to watch Jaws (or listen to Missy Elliot) you can harken back to The Music Class days and the beginning of their Phrygian education with "Elephant." :)